nphyx/vanderpool/README.md

 // keep in mind that TypedArrays expect an item length, not a byte length let f32arr = vp.allocate((buf, bo, bl) =>
     new Float32Array(buf, bo, bl/Float32Array.BYTES_PER_ELEMENT));
+// (also keep in mind if you're using TypedArrays the byte length of VanderPool members
+// must be an even multiple of the byte length of an element in that array)

 // or to any arbitrary object you want to use let myObj = vp.allocate(myObjFactory);